 Some things you can do…

-- Contact Vetlife Health Support .
-This contact will be completely confidential and will be the first step to the addicted person being offered professional help
+- Contact Vetlife Helpline.
+This contact will be completely confidential and can be the first step to the addicted person being offered professional help

 - Support is also available for family, friends and colleagues who are experiencing difficulties dealing with an addicted person from both Vetlife Health Support and Vetlife Helpline

 - Contact a private treatment clinic in the UK or abroad.
-Vetlife Health Support can advise on the choice of a suitable clinic
+Vetlife Health Support can advise on the choice of a suitable clinic, although we are unable to fund the treatment ourselves.

 Support for the families of addicts